Julianaguilar98/Julian-Aguilar-Clean-Code-Examples/3. Formatting/README.md

 }
 ```
 Indentation and proper line breaks are important for code readability.
+Smaller details such as proper spacing between types, brackets, and variable assignments are also very important.
+These small flaws add up.
 Using tools such as Prettier and ESLint are highly encouraged.

 ## This is the same code formatted using ESLint: